kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 combo.

-There are two different alternatives to configure which host interfaces get exposed to the user, enabling them to create macvtap interfaces on top of;
+There are two different alternatives to configure which host interfaces get exposed to the user, enabling them to create macvtap interfaces on top of:

 - select the host interfaces: indicates which host interfaces are exposed.
 - expose all interfaces: all interfaces of all hosts are exposed.

 Both options are configured via the `macvtap-deviceplugin-config` ConfigMap, and more information on how to configure it can be found in the